 What benefits will I receive?

 The benefits of membership are designed to connect you more closely to our work.
 You will receive an annual Donor Report and an invitation to a special event to see first-hand the impact of your generosity.
-In 2020, this was intended to be welcome drinks before a performance of Mozart's Cosi` fan tutte by the College's own singers and musicians, followed by a sparkling afternoon tea in the Master's Lodge.
-Unfortunately this had to be postponed due to the coronavirus pandemic, but we hope to invite all 2019-20 and 2020-21 Foundation Circle donors to an event in summer 2021.
+In April 2022, this was a lunch and drinks reception at College, followed by a performance of Mozart's Cosi` fan tutte by the College's own singers and musicians.

 You will also be listed in a special section of the Donor Report (subject to your approval).